ludy-dev/XworkStruts-RCE/README.md

 Script based on Python2

-Not For attack. just using Vuln Test for your System
+Just using Vuln Test for your System